 - Not a substitute for professional veterinary help.

 Everyone knows about ‘dog years’: that old adage that one human year is like seven years if you’re a dog, with a myriad of jokes related to aging and claims of “I’m only eight in dog years.”
-Then there are cats with their nine lives, an old saying about how cats find their way out of one dangerous scrape after another.
+But what about cats?
+How, exactly, do cat years compare to human years in terms of a kitty’s “age”?

 Although it’s not a scientific measure, comparing cat years to human years is sometimes our only frame of reference for the care of our animal companions.
 The translation of age gives us a way to gauge not only their behavior but their nutritional needs and activity recommendations.